WalletScrutiny/WalletScrutinyCom/_android/com.bitrah.pos.md

 ## App Description from Google Play

-> - Based on the powerful technology of China Blockchain
+> - Based on the powerful technology of Blockchain
-- Ability to trade with the most common currency code
+- Ability to trade with the most common cryptocurrencies
 - High security
 - International sales and payment in Rials
-- Ability to create online port and PC POS
+- Ability to create online gateway and PC POS
 - Support 24 hours a day
 - Ability to interact financially with the world
 - Ability to pay at any time and place